kristianmandrup/dragonslayer/README.md

 ## CSP

 [CspJS](https://github.com/srikumarks/cspjs) will be the main Async framework.
 It is a much nicer API for dealing with Async flows, even better than promises.
 We will likely also use the new ES6 generators.

+## Dev tools

+[Gobble](https://github.com/gobblejs/gobble) is used as the main build tool.

+### Pckage managers

+[Ender](enderjs.com) is used as a toolkit and for installing various packages in different formats.
+[JSPM](http://jspm.io/) is used to install and consume various package formats as ES6 modules.